Spin qubit quantum computer

 The spin qubit quantum computer is a quantum computer based on controlling the spin of charge carriers (electrons and electron holes) in semiconductor devices.
-The first spin qubit quantum computer was first proposed by Daniel Loss and David P. DiVincenzo in 1997, also known as the Loss–DiVicenzo quantum computer.
-The proposal was to use the intrinsic spin-½ degree of freedom of individual electrons confined in quantum dots as qubits.
+The first spin qubit quantum computer was first proposed by Daniel Loss and David P. DiVincenzo in 1997,.
+The proposal was to use the intrinsic spin-1/2 degree of freedom of individual electrons confined in quantum dots as qubits.
 This should not be confused with other proposals that use the nuclear spin as qubit, like the Kane quantum computer or the nuclear magnetic resonance quantum computer.

-Spin qubits so far have been implemented by locally depleting two-dimensional electron gases in semiconductors such a gallium arsenide, silicon and germanium.
-Spin qubits have also been implemented in graphene.

 Loss–DiVicenzo proposal

 The Loss–DiVicenzo quantum computer proposal tried to fulfill DiVincenzo's criteria for a scalable quantum computer, namely: